 UPDATE: This recipe is part of the 9 Mexican food recipes to celebrate Cinco de Mayo

 Easy BBQ Short Ribs with Smoky Orange BBQ Sauce

 Yield 8 Tacos

 The sauce for these tender beef BBQ Short Ribs is smoky, citrusy & sweet.
-You will love these falling-off-the-bone beef Short Ribs braised in Southern Spicy Orange BBQ Sauce, beer, and other wonderful spices.
+You will love these falling-off-the-bone beef Short Ribs braised in Smoky Orange BBQ Sauce, beer, and other wonderful spices.
 This comfort food recipe is served on tacos with a refreshing cucumber-orange salsa for a surprising match made in heaven.

 For the Braise:

 - 3 pounds beef short ribs